Krishbelwal/Netflix_Contents_Analysis/Readme.md

    - Introduce new genres such as Documentaries or short-form series to address declining YoY growth.

 4. **Leverage Duration Insights:**
-   - Promote longer movies for binge-watching and optimize TV shows for episodic engagement.
+   - Promote longer movies for binge-watching and optimise TV shows for episodic engagement.

 5. **Target Family-Friendly Audience:**
    - Continue prioritizing general and teen-rated content while selectively exploring niche mature content.